sp0x/onion-pi/README.md

 ## Prepare `ansible`

-We will use `ansible` to provision `zwiebelkuchen` with all software/settings needed.
-Make sure you have version 2.x installed on the host where you also have SSH access to the `zwiebelkuchen`.
+We will use `ansible` to provision `gogoonion` with all software/settings needed.
+Make sure you have version 2.x installed on the host where you also have SSH access to the `gogoonion`.

 In the end the following command should succeed without any error message: